unoplatform/Uno.Ch9/revisions/Revisions.md

 ---

+## Version 1.0.4

+- Added *Shows* section to select from a set of shows.

+## Version 1.0.3

+- Added Visual Studio Toolbox

 ## Version 1.0.0

 - Initial version.

-## Version 1.0.3

-- Added Visual Studio Toolbox